Draft Grader: San Francisco 49ers

 Josh Morgan, WR (174th overall pick in 2008): This former sixth-rounder has never quite delivered on his potential for the 49ers, but 1,764 yards is good value considering where he was drafted.
 Always offered something after the catch.

-Ricky Jean-Francois, DT (244th overall pick in 2009): While the 49ers aren’t exactly the biggest rotators of defensive line personnel, Jean-Francois has looked like a valuable addition when he has got on the field.
-After playing just two snaps in 2009, he’s picked up 459 over the past two years with a +9.6 grade.
+Ricky Jean-Francois, DT (244th overall pick in 2009): While the 49ers aren’t exactly the biggest rotators of defensive line personnel, Jean-Francois looked like a valuable addition when he has got on the field.
+After playing just two snaps in 2009, he’s picked up 685 over the past three years with a +10.2 grade that convinced the Colts to pay him big money.

 0.0: It could have been worse

-Reggie Smith, S (75th overall pick in 2008): Smith managed 854 snaps for the 49ers and hasn’t come out to badly in our gradings (-1.0 combined).
-You’d like to see more playing time from a former third round pick, but his saving grace is the 21 special teams tackles that prevent his being a negative grade.
+Reggie Smith, S (75th overall pick in 2008): Smith managed 854 snaps for the 49ers and hasn’t come out to badly in our gradings (+0.9 combined).
+You’d like to see more playing time from a former third-round pick, but his saving grace is the 21 special teams tackles that prevent his being a negative grade.

-Larry Grant, LB (214th overall pick in 2008): The former seventh round pick finally got on the field for 49ers in 2011 and looked decent enough (though not a patch on the man he was replacing, Patrick Willis).
-His journey to getting some starts in San Francisco, included a stop in St. Louis after being taken off the 49ers’ practice squad.
+Larry Grant, LB (214th overall pick in 2008): The former seventh-round pick finally got on the field for the 49ers in 2011 and looked decent enough (though not a patch on the man he was replacing, Patrick Willis).
+His journey to getting some starts in San Francisco included a stop in St. Louis after being taken off the 49ers’ practice squad.
 Has a real chance at being a positive player for the 49ers because of the depth he provides combined with value on special teams.

 Scott McKillop, LB (146th overall pick in 2009): Made a positive impact on special teams as a rookie (11 tackles), before missing his sophomore season on injured reserve.
 Was cut after the lockout.